bohblue2/REVIEW_PAPER/README.md

 # REVIEW_PAPER
 Summaries and implementations of papers on deep learning.

+>Some reviews are in progress.

 > **Please note that these reviews are for my future self to look back and remember the materials on this paper without reading it all over again.**
->
-> Some reviews are in progress.
 >
 > Thank you.